AntonSol919/linkspace/index.md

 That means if you register under @:yourcompany:com you can set up:

 1) a key addressed with the name @:yourcompany:com
-1) a group name #:yourcompany:com
+1) a group addressed with the name #:yourcompany:com
-1) **all** authorities for names ending with *:yourcompany:com
+1) a key to manage registrations for names ending with *:yourcompany:com

-I.e. because you own yourcompany:com, it can set up bindings for sales:yourcompany:com.
+I.e. The key with the authority for yourcompany:com can create bindings for sales:yourcompany:com.
-If you set up an authority for sales:yourcompany:com it can bind a public key to @:bob:sales:yourcompany:com.
+That registration can set up a binding for the key @:bob:sales:yourcompany:com.

 ### Do I require a registration?

 Nothing in linkspace requires a registration.
 Everything can be done without.
-In fact, both :env and :local are meant for naming things for only yourself or between peers respectively and require no registration whatsoever.
+In fact, *:env names you set up for your own use (similarly to /etc/hosts), and *:local are meant for names you share between peers.
-Registrations allow you to pick a name to be known publicly for everybody.
+Registrations allow you to pick an unambiguous name to be known publicly and they support the project financially.

 ### How can I register?